Registration / Re-registration

 How can I tell if the Admissions Office has received the supporting documents I submitted online via the “PJ Web” application?

-You need to log in to the “PJ Web application for submitting supporting documents via the icon available in yourENT (Digital Workspace)and check the validation status of the documents you submitted.
+You must log in to the “PJ Web” application for submitting supporting documents via the icon available in yourENT (Digital Workspace)and check the validation status of the documents you submitted.

 Check your email regularly in case the Admissions Office contacts you regarding your supporting documents.